 Farewell plastic bags.
 In case you missed it, the Port Angeles City Council voted in favor of limiting plastic grocery bags.
 You know, the bazillion-and-one bags that are piling up underneath your kitchen sink, those are the bags.

-Beginning July 2, 2018, grocery, retail, and convenience stores will no longer provide thin (less than 2.25 mils) plastic carryout bags to customers.
+As of July 2, 2018, grocery, retail, and convenience stores will no longer provide thin (less than 2.25 mils) plastic carryout bags to customers.

 Did you know?